The Picard group of the universal moduli stack of principal bundles on pointed smooth curves: Introduction

-The aim of this paper is to determine, for an arbitrary connected and smooth linear algebraic group $G$ over $k$ (not necessarily reductive), the Picard group of the \emph{universal moduli stack of $G$-bundles} $\bg{G}$ over $n$-marked curves of genus $g$, which parametrizes $G$-bundles over families of (connected, smooth and projective) $k$-curves of genus $g\geq 0$ endowed with $n\geq 0$ pairwise disjoint ordered sections.
+The aim of this paper is to determine, for an arbitrary connected and smooth linear algebraic group $G$ (not necessarily reductive) over an \emph{algebraically closed field $k$} (of arbitrary characteristics), the Picard group of the \emph{universal moduli stack of $G$-bundles} $\bg{G}$ over $n$-pointed curves of genus $g$, which parametrizes $G$-bundles over families of (connected, smooth and projective) $k$-curves of genus $g\geq 0$ endowed with $n\geq 0$ pairwise disjoint ordered sections.
 The stack $\bg{G}$ comes equipped with a forgetful morphism $\Phi_G:\bg{G}\to \Mg$ onto the algebraic stack \footnote{Note that $\Mg$ is a Deligne-Mumford stack if and only if $2g-2+n> 0$, which however we do not assume in this paper.} $\Mg$ of $n$-pointed curves of genus $g$.

 The stack $\bg{G}$ is an algebraic stack, locally of finite type and smooth over $\Mg$ (see Theorem \ref{beh}) and its connected components (which are integral and smooth over $k$) are in functorial bijection with the fundamental group $\pi_1(G)$ (see Theorem \ref{concomp} and Corollary \ref{C:regint}).
 We will denote the connected components and the restriction of the forgetful morphism by